untangle has a very simple API. You just need to call the parse function to get back a Python object. The parameter can be:

 Interprets the given string as a filename, URL or XML data string, parses it and returns a Python object which represents the given document.

-ValueErrorif the argument is None / empty string.
+ValueErrorif the first argument is None / empty string.

 xml.sax.SAXParseExceptionif something goes wrong during parsing.